 Download the Free RootsTech App

-Prepare for attending RootsTech by downloading the free app.
-With the RootsTech conference app you can create your class schedule, learn more about the presenters and exhibitors, and network with others.
-The conference app is available for both Apple and Android mobile devices.
-Don’t have a mobile device?
-No problem!
-You can use the web version of the app on your desktop PC or Mac.
+Prepare for attending RootsTech by downloading the free RootsTech 2015 App.
+With the RootsTech conference app you can create your class schedule, learn more about the presenters and exhibitors, follow the conference via social media channels, and network with others.
+The conference app is available for Apple, Android, and other mobile devices.

 A must for any conference experience is a stroll or two around the Expo Hall, and RootsTech will be no different.
 It’s in the Expo Hall that you can view new products and services, ask questions, and learn what’s new in the world of genealogy.